noahwoo/noahwoo.github.io/llm-notes.md

             - ffn modification utilize the added parameters more effectively than (head-)attention, except for the case with less than 0.1% parameters added
             - scaling composition function better than vanilla additive one
             - Mix-And-Match adapter utilizing the good of Prefix-tuning and Adapter works better
+      - **Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning, 2020, Facebook**
+      - **Revisiting Parameter-Efficient Tuning: Are We Really There Yet?, 2022**
+      - **Parameter-efficient fine-tuning of large-scalepre-trained language models, 2023, Tsinghua**

       - **[LoRA for Stable Diffusion Finetuning](https://huggingface.co/blog/lora)**
          - **[Github](https://github.com/cloneofsimo/lora)**
          - **DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation, 2022, Google**
+            - In one word: personalization of text-to-image diffusion models by finetuning
          - **An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion, 2022, NVIDIA**
          - **Pivotal Tuning for Latent-based Editing of Real Images, 2021**
          - **[The Illustrated Stable Diffusion](https://jalammar.github.io/illustrated-stable-diffusion/), 2022**